fabricyoc/how-to-install/RaspberryPiPicoW.md

 }
 ```

-## Possíveis erros
+## Erro 01: Picotool não conseguiu se conectar
-* Picotool não conseguiu se conectar (_RP2040 device at bus 1, address 7 appears to be in BOOTSEL mode, but picotool was unable to connect.
-Maybe try 'sudo' or check your permissions_)
+* _RP2040 device at bus 1, address 7 appears to be in BOOTSEL mode, but picotool was unable to connect.
+Maybe try 'sudo' or check your permissions_
 Conecte a Raspberry e configure o **bootsel**
 Verifique se o dispositivo RPI-RP2 está disponível
 ~~~bash